It's common for people with Parkinson’s to get depression but not everyone with the condition will experience it.

 - increased appetite and weight gain

 Like any illness, depression can affect anyone at any time.
-It is no one's fault, and it is not a sign of weakness.
+It's no one's fault, and it is not a sign of weakness.

 Do I have depression?